-13. Try to get on the sleep cycle.
-Jet lag is a problem, especially when worldschooling with friends.
+Worldschooling Tip 13.
+Try to get on the sleep cycle.
+Jet lag is a problem.
 The younger your children are, the more important this is.
 If at all possible, try to sleep while you’re traveling too.
 Because it is inevitable that when you first arrive, you will be tired and burned out, we always have a place booked to stay for the first three days of our trip.

 You are traveling with your children, for most of us that means we do not need a suitcase full of fancy clothes.
 The longer you were going to be on the road, the more important it is that you have clothes you’re comfortable in.
 Ask yourself, do you really need that bulky camera, the heavy laptop, or three pairs of high heels?
 Or would you be better off taking your pictures on your phone, using an iPad, and only bringing along sandals and walking/hiking shoes?

 Only take shoes that have been broken in.
 Most of us do a lot of walking when we are traveling.
 It is a big mistake to have new shoes with you.

 Make sure you pay attention to what the people in that area wear.
 I didn’t have to dress conservatively when I was in India or Dubai, but I felt more comfortable doing so.
 Often when you are traveling, it’s nice to just blend in.
 To do that you want to be dressed in a similar fashion to the people of that country.

 Casual and comfortable is a great combination when traveling for weeks.
 Just remember, unless you stay in the same place the entire time, you will be carrying your clothes with you every time you move from one location to another.

 Worldschooling Tip 15.
 There are a few things every worldschooler should pack.